Few talent development decisions have a bigger impact on your company’s future success than which leadership training program you invest in.

 Another option for companies looking for accessible and affordable online learning, is MindTools.
 The platform features quizzes, templates, worksheets and expert interviews.
 Users can take courses focusing on topics ranging from time management and communication skills to decision making and creativity tools.
 Monthly, annual and multi-year memberships are available and members have access to over 2,400 resources.

 Ariel is a unique training platform because it offers virtual and in-person sessions as well as digital opportunities.
 According to its website, the platform is being used by more than 1,000 companies across the globe.
 Ariel offers training focusing on leadership, strategic writing and building trust.
 Learners can choose from online courses, webinars and more.
 Aerial aims to serve companies across industries with clients ranging from leaders in higher education, healthcare as well as tech and finance.

 Minority and women-led, The Darkest Horse aims to help companies create a more diverse and inclusive culture through a comprehensive training program.
 Part of its offering includes developing in-house DEI leaders.
 Beyond helping the leaders create employee resource groups and facilitate conversations around how race and identity show up at work, the program also connects attendees with a community of other DEI thought leaders and helps them design broader corporate initiatives.

 She+ Geeks Out

-She+ Geeks Out is a DEI consulting firm that seeks to abolish inequity in the workplace through training and education.
+She+ Geeks Out is a DEI consulting firm that seeks to eliminate inequity in the workplace through training and education.
 Besides company-wide training, it also provides an executive leadership program designed to help founders, VPs and executives examine their own privilege and foster a more inclusive and equitable environment.
-The training includes five two-hour sessions.
-The sessions are designed to provide a safe space for leaders to have difficult conversations about the roles unconscious bias and privilege play in the workplace.
+The training, which includes five two-hour sessions, is designed to provide a safe space for leaders to have difficult conversations about the roles unconscious bias and privilege play in the workplace.
 At the end, leaders create an action plan to foster a more inclusive culture within their own companies.